Team and Personnel Dynamics

 He’s been directly involved with high-level personnel problem solving involving both ministry personnel and Senate staffers at the U.S. Capitol.
 He’s helped a local church walk through the searing pain of a youth minister’s felonious moral failure.

 Those are the exceptional situations.
 More commonly there’s a staff team that’s not meeting its full potential, or a leader who’s making lesser — though still significant — mistakes, and who needs some re-direction.

 These are tough situations for which few are fully equipped.
-Churches are famous for going it alone into territories they’ve never walked before.
-(It’s different in ministry than it is in business, by the way!)
+Churches are sadly famous for going it alone into territories they’ve never walked before.
+(The way to do it is different in ministry than it is in business, by the way!)
 Tom has the experience to help.

 Tom’s entire approach to speaking, writing, and indeed all ministry is strategic.
 It should be.
 For several years he was the Director of Strategic Processes for Campus Crusade for Christ (now Cru), serving on a team that reported to the ministry board of directors.
 He’s done strategic planning with groups as varied as the JESUS Film, Global Aid Network, Here’s Life Inner City, Josh McDowell Ministry, Stand To Reason, BreakPoint, and the C.S.
 Lewis Society.
 Later he served as Vice President for Strategic Services with the national campus ministry Ratio Christi.